 - Plugged out or Plugged in USB port from Mac

-- 8-pin lightning port on iOS device full up with small particles or debris that makes the connection lost between Mac and iPhone/iPad.
+- The 8-pin lightning port on iOS device full up with small particles or debris that make the connection lost between Mac and iPhone/iPad.
 Use Wooden teeth stick and clean up using Dry tools and hand.